Familiarity with Protein Quantity/Serving Sizes

 - Smoked salmon, this is my "L'Oreal" protein that I buy maybe once a month for a very special treat.
 The best price I've found on no-iffy-additives Atlantic salmon is (you guessed it!) at BJ's, around $16-17/lb.

-- Beans (yes, not classically paleo, at $0.99/can for organic certified gluten free ones at Wegmans, I do eat them on occasion, at 14-20g protein/cup)
+- Beans (Yes, not classically paleo, at $0.99/can for organic certified gluten free ones at Wegmans, we do eat them on occasion, at 14-20g protein/cup.
+For more on the concept of "paleo + legumes" check out these legume blog posts by ancestral health leaders Stephan Guynet and Chris Kresser.)

 Creating Your Customized "No Excuses" Options